pouyakary/pouyakary/README.md

 For a company that talks on diversity, for a company that goes black for the black community, rainbow for the LGBTQ, isn't it disgusting that GitHub advertises publicity-seeking things like changing _master_ to _main_ and be this racist?

-Shame on you.
-And please kindly fuck yourself GitHub ♥️
+Shame on you and fuck you GitHub ♥️

 Please if you are interested in my work, [please do visit my own git server](https://codes.kary.us).
 Love you guys.